Elon’s Commitment to Wellness and Wellbeing

 Student Care and Outreach

-The Student Concerns Outreach team ensures follow-up with resources and support students may need to achieve the highest level of success at Elon.
+The Student Care and Outreach team ensures follow-up with resources and support students may need to achieve the highest level of success at Elon.

-Located in the RN Ellington Center for Health and Wellness at 301 South O’Kelly Avenue, Student Health Services offers medical services to the students, faculty, and staff of Elon University.
+Located in the RN Ellington Center for Health and Wellness at 301 South O’Kelly Avenue, Student Health Services offers medical services to the students of Elon University.

 Counseling Services provides psychological support and clinical collaboration for Elon University students in the context of short-term, solution-focused therapeutic modalities.